anagaev/cv4ue/README.md

 <img src="README_source/ue_00001.png" width=50% height=50%>

-Add a new empty level:
+Add a new basic level:

 <img src="README_source/ue_00002.png" width=50% height=50%>
-Add DirectionalLight, ExponentilHeightFog, SkyAtmosphere and SkyLight:

 ### **MassEntity**
 Now we can start by touching MassEntity.
 MassEntity is a plugin in Unreal Engine 5 for data-oriented calculation.
 The overview could be found [here](https://docs.unrealengine.com/5.0/en-US/overview-of-mass-entity-in-unreal-engine/) or [here](https://www.youtube.com/watch?v=f9q8A-9DvPo).
 The first application was the demo The Matrix Awakens.
 The plugin is quite new and still in development.
 And unfortunately, the documentation is missing and the existing tutorials which could be found are a bit outdated.
 I used [this tutotrial](https://www.youtube.com/watch?v=2LvUB3_PAhI).
 There were no problems except a few easy to solve.
 So you can follow it with some small changes to solve possible problems that I’ll describe below
-When you open BP_CrowdCharacter, you should see four warning starting by “Get SkeletalMesh: ” :
+When you open `BP_CrowdCharacter`, you should see four warning starting by `Get SkeletalMesh: ` :

 <img src="README_source/ue_00008.png" width=50% height=50%>